-2/19/2026 – By coincidence, ChessBase conducted an interview with Loek van Wely just one day before the passing of Jan Timman.
+2/19/2026 – By coincidence, ChessBase conducted an interview with Loek van Wely just a day after the passing of Jan Timman.
 Their Dutch rivalry at the board defined an era, yet beyond the battles they also shared memorable moments, such as representing their country together at the 1992 Olympiad in Manila.
 Although Van Wely’s peak years are behind him, he has remarkably maintained a 2600+ level and remains fiercely competitive.
 In the interview, he reveals how he sustains his strength, and reflects on politics, poker, and his work as a coach.

 In 60 minutes you can get an idea how to play versus the Kings Indian like an expert like GM Loek van Wely, known for his epic battles in the Kingsindian with Teimour Radjabov.